Stèisean Connaidh

 Filling of containers for transporting fuel at the filling station (including trailer towed vehicles)

 Many people in Tiree may require fuel for use at home or at work, such as for fuelling petrol powered gardening equipment, diesel generators, etc. It is important to be aware that there are regulations and safety guidance regarding filling containers for transport of fuel, and on how much you are allowed to dispense and transport at one time.
-Failure to follow these restriction will mean that station staff are obliged to take action to stop illegal and/or unsafe filling activities and may put you at risk, and subject to Police action.
+Failure to follow these restrictions will mean that station staff are obliged to take action to stop illegal and/or unsafe filling activities and may put you at risk, and subject to Police action.

 Petrol is much more volatile than diesel, and is regulated as a “dangerous substance”.
 There are very tight restrictions on how much petrol can be transported outwith a vehicle tank, without certifications in place and additional regulatory compliance.